With permission, Mr Speaker, I would like to make a statement on funding for local authorities in England next year.

 A number of 100% retention pilots have already been announced and they will continue.
 A further pilot will begin in London in 2018-19, and we had intended that a further five pilots would begin that same year.
 However, interest in the scheme was such that we will now be taking forward twice as many as planned.
 I am pleased to announce today that the new pilots will take place in Berkshire, Derbyshire, Devon, Gloucestershire, Kent and Medway, Leeds, Lincolnshire, Solent, Suffolk, and Surrey.

-The first batch of pilots are taking place largely in urban authorities; the second wave will mainly cover counties.
+The first batch of pilots is taking place largely in urban authorities; the second wave will mainly cover counties.
 This ensures that councils right across the country will benefit, that the scheme can be tested in a wide range of environments, and that the benefits of growth are broadly comparable between London, existing pilots and new pilots.
 We received so many applications to take part that we will continue the pilot business rates retention programme in 2019-20, and further details will be published in due course.

 Over the past year, my Ministers and officials have been listening to councils of all shapes and sizes, understanding their concerns and working together to develop ways of tackling them.
 The result of those conversations is reflected in this draft settlement.
 For example, rural councils have expressed concern about the fairness of the current system, with the rural services delivery grant due to be reduced next year.
-So today I can confirm that I will increase the rural services delivery grant by £15 million in 2018-19, meaning that the total figure will remain £65 million for the remainder of the current four-year settlement.
+So today I can confirm that I will increase the rural services delivery grant by £15 million in 2018-19, meaning that the total figure will remain at £65 million for the remainder of the current four-year settlement.

 We have also heard concerns about the proposed changes to the new homes bonus.
 To date, we have made almost £7 billion of new homes bonus payments to reward the building of 1.4 million homes.
 Over £946 million in new homes bonus payments will be allocated in 2018-19, rewarding local authorities for their work on fixing our broken housing market.
 I have consulted on proposals to link new homes bonus payments to the number of successful planning appeals, and considered raising the NHB baseline.
 Following conversations with the sector, I have been persuaded of the importance of continuity and certainty in this area.
 So today I can confirm that in the year ahead no new changes will be made to the way in which the new homes bonus works, and that the NHB baseline will be maintained at 0.4%.

 As I set out in the housing White Paper, local authorities will be able to increase planning fees by 20% when they commit to investing the additional income in their planning services.
-This is a significant step towards addressing the widespread concerns about under-resourcing in local planning authorities.
+This is a significant step towards addressing widespread concerns about under-resourcing in local planning authorities.
 Following discussions with the sector, I am also announcing a continuation of the capital receipts flexibility programme for a further three years.
 This scheme gives local authorities the continued freedom to use capital receipts from the sale of their own assets.
 This will help to fund the costs of transformation and release savings.

 One particular issue causing concern for some councils is so-called negative revenue support grant.
 This is where changes in revenue support grant have led to a downward adjustment of some local authorities’ business rates top-up or tariff for 2019-20.
 I recognise the strength of feeling in local government on this issue, and I can confirm that my Department will be looking at fair and affordable options for dealing with negative RSG.
 We will formally consult on proposals in the spring, so that the findings will be in ahead of next year’s settlement.